satyamkhatrani/OffChain-NFT-DAO-FE/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_This is an example of how you may give instructions on setting up your project locally.
+To get a local copy up and running follow these simple example steps._

 1. Clone the repo
    ```sh